 Japanese culture is based on respect and especially consideration of others.
 This shows in many parts of the everyday life such as bowing and nodding, taking off your shoes when entering homes, schools and clinics, and greeting others courteously.
 The language itself requires politeness and consideration, as when choosing which honorific to add to a name and which speaking style is most appropriate for the situation.

 The Japanese language is a bit mysterious, as its origins are an ongoing debate in the linguistic community.
 Around the 9th century, the language’s vocabulary and phonology were considerably influenced by the Chinese language, from which the Japanese have also adapted their writing system.
 In the middle of 19th century, following the opening of Japan, the language was significantly influenced by foreign words, a trend that continues to this day.

 Many words used in English were also adopted into the Japanese language.
-For example the word anime is based on the English word “animation”.
-When you check in your hotel in Japan then you’ll probably be heading to the furonto (フロント) first which literally means front desk.
-When you wish to order hamburger you can simply ask for the hanbāgu (ハンバーグ) and if you want a cup of coffee with that then simply ask for the kōhī (コーヒー).
-There are many other words which are based on English origin, therefore making Japanese more easy to learn for the English speakers.
-By the way, there are also around 20 ways to say ‘sorry’ in Japanese in case if you split the kōhī, which you’ve ordered before, on someone
+For example, the word “anime” is based on the English word “animation”.
+When you check in your “hoteru (ホテル)”, or hotel in Japan then you’ll probably be heading to the “furonto (フロント)”,which is the front desk.
+You sometimes have to be careful, though: depending on your pronunciation of “hamburger”, you may end up with a Salisbury steak (hanbāgu ハンバーグ) instead.
+If you want a cup of coffee with that, then you simply have to ask for “kōhī (コーヒー)”.
+There are many other words of English origins, therefore making Japanese easier to learn for English speakers.
+However, there are also around 20 ways to say ‘sorry’ in Japanese, in case you spill your kōhī on someone else.